spack/spack/lib/spack/docs/module_file_support.rst

 The command that regenerates module files to update their content or their layout is ``module refresh``:

-.. command-output:: spack module refresh --help
+.. command-output:: spack tcl refresh --help

 A set of packages can be selected using anonymous specs for the optional ``constraint`` positional argument.
 The argument ``--module-type`` identifies